LakeNotOcean/useless-nestjs-utilities/readme.md

 ### Operations results

-Exceptions take **BaseOperationsResultsType** as the first parameter, and **ExceptionPayload** as the second, which must have a required message property.
-The library has **BaseOperationsResults** of the type BaseOperationsResultsType as an example.
+Exceptions take **BaseOperationResultsType** as the first parameter, and **ExceptionPayload** as the second, which must have a required message property.
+The library has **BaseOperationResults** of the type BaseOperationResultsType as an example.

 ## Transaction manager